JasonDeving/imagesearch/README.md

 # imagesearch
-We use weaviat to create a simple image search engine.
+We use weaviate to create a simple image search engine.

 I used the fireship tutorial on how to create weviate.
 His code incorrect.
 I used chatgpt to troubleshoot.
 - must install node